NatNet 4.1

 Please read through the changelog for key changes in this version.

-NatNet is backwards compatible with any version of Motive, however, in older versions there may be missing features that are present in newer versions.
+NatNet is backwards compatible with any version of Motive, however, older versions may be missing features that are present in newer versions.

 Overview